tiwarylab/TERP/README.md

 -num_samples # size of the generated neighborhood -index # row index of the input (e.g, input_numeric) file whose prediction needs to be explained
 ```
 2. obtain black-box model prediction by passing generated neighborhood saved at DATA/make_prediction_numeric.npy and save the predicted results in a numpy array.
-Rows of this array should represent datapoints and columns should represent different classes.
+Rows of this array should represent datapoints and columns should represent different classes (e.g, neighborhood_state_probabilities.npy - see next step).
 Note a numpy array DATA/TERP_numeric.npy is created also created which will be used in the next step
 3. Form a feature sub-space by identifying less/irrelevant features by constructing a linear model
 ```
 !python TERP_SGD_library.py -TERP_numeric DATA/TERP_numeric.npy -pred_proba neighborhood_state_probabilities.npy -cutoff 0.99